achatmajian/covid-map/README.md

 ## Data Used

-Data for this project was gathered and provided by [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
+Data for this project was gathered and provided by [The COVID Tracking Project API](https://covidtracking.com/data/api).

+## Team

+Arek Chatmajian - Front-End Developement, UX/UI Design Justin Perry - Back-End Development, Advisor/Consultant